 Automated External Defibrillators (AEDs)

-Each year nearly 500,000 people die from sudden cardiac arrest.
-Preventing death caused by sudden cardiac arrest requires fast action and a critical sequence of events including: early activation of the EMS system (calling 9-1-1), early CPR, early defibrillation and early advanced care at a medical facility.
-Administering CPR techniques and dialing 9-1-1 have been the way to respond to a cardiac arrest for years, but the use of automated external defibrillators (AEDs) is relatively new.
+Each year nearly 600,000 people die from sudden cardiac arrest.
+Preventing death caused by sudden cardiac arrest requires fast action and a critical sequence of events including: early activation of the EMS system (calling 9–1–1), early CPR, early defibrillation, early advanced care at a medical facility and a fifth event in this sequence includes post–resuscitation care at a medical facility.
+Administering CPR techniques and dialing 9–1–1 have been the way to respond to a cardiac arrest for years, but the use of automated external defibrillators (AEDs) can more than double a victims chance for survival.

 In the past, only highly–trained individuals in hospitals or EMS personnel had access to manual defibrillators.
 But technology has now made it possible for non–medical personnel to perform defibrillation in non–medical settings.
 AEDs equipped with an internal computer can interpret the heart rhythm to determine if a victim is in ventricular fibrillation (V–fib), a potentially fatal heart rhythm.
 If V–fib is indeed occurring, the unit instructs the user to press an activation button which causes defibrillation.